riffcc/open/fantasy/adam2/gutoe.md

 This decentralized, federated structure allows for highly complex but resilient and 100% uptime systems.
 Due to their structureless, peer-to-peer nature, they are nearly perfectly resistant to many kinds of infrastructure weaknesses.

+Defederation is useful in building both resilient computer systems, but are also critical components in Cooperation Engines.

 ### III.
 The Cooperation Engine
 From the principles of Defederation, we can spawn the idea of a "Cooperation Engine", driven by trust rails, that enables entities to form, dissolve, and reorganize connections and federations.